creds2/od-data/README.md

 energy destinations’ with other energy-related variables.

-We will also look at the impact of using route distances rather than straight line distances with an average cirquity.
+We will also look at the impact of using route distances rather than straight line distances with an average circuity.

 # References